plone/documentation/about/contributing.rst

 The Plone community runs a documentation team which is responsible for keeping the Plone documentation coherent.
 To reach this team for any questions please contact

-* `Documentation team mailing list <https://plone.org/support/forums-old/docs>`_

 * *#plone-docs* IRC channel on irc.freenode.net

 * `Documentation <https://community.plone.org/category/documentation>`_ category on community.plone.org.

 For news and updates you can also follow `PloneDocs <https://twitter.com/plonedocs>`_ on twitter.

-If you want to know more about the  work-flow, long term ideas and other upcoming improvements you can check the `board <https://trello.com/b/M8Eyzlld/plone-docs>`_ on Trello.

 License